Things to Do in San Francisco this April

 The Bay Area’s only contemporary and modern art fair, Art Market San Francisco welcomes more than 80 established galleries, as well as innovative newcomers from around the world, presenting a significant selection of contemporary and modern works of art to the Fort Mason Center for Art & Culture, April 25-28, 2019.
 That same weekend is stARTup Art Fair, a unique contemporary art fair in an intimate setting at the Hotel Del Sol.
 It gives independent artists direct access and broad exposure to art world professionals and the art-loving public.

 Leap into Bay Area Dance Week

-The 19th annual Bay Area Dance Week (BADW) brings the vibrant world of Bay Area dance to the public, offering more than 400 events—completely free—April 21-30, 2017.
+The 21st annual Bay Area Dance Week (BADW) brings the vibrant world of Bay Area dance to the public, offering more than 400 events—all completely free—from Apr.
+26 to May 5, 2019.
 BADW includes workshops, performances, classes, open rehearsals and more.
 First-time dancers can try their hand (and feet) at a variety of dance styles.
 Art lovers can go behind-the-scenes and see how dances get made.
-Hardcore exercise enthusiasts can inject a little Bollywood flair into their usual cardio capers.
+Hardcore exercise enthusiasts can inject a little Bollywood flair into their usual cardio.

-The West Coast’s top designers are busy transforming 2698 Pacific Ave. in the heart of Pacific Heights for the San Francisco Decorator Showcase, which will be open to the public from April 29-May 29, 2017 (closed Monday except Memorial Day).
-More than two dozen interior and landscape designers along with artists and photographers have been selected to make over the rooms and outdoor spaces in this 11,000-square-foot residence which was designed by acclaimed architects Newsom and Newsom in 1904.
-The Classical Revival mansion features some of the most sumptuous public rooms in the entire city including the entry foyer, formal library, living room and dining room.
+The West Coast’s top designers are busy transforming 465 Marina Blvd. in the heart of the Marina District for the San Francisco Decorator Showcase, which will be open to the public from Apr.
+27 to May 27, 2019 (closed Mondays except Memorial Day).
+Originally built by architect George McCrea in 1930, the house offers uninterrupted views of San Francisco Bay from its location opposite Marina Green.
+More than two dozen interior and landscape designers along with artists and photographers have been selected to make over the rooms and outdoor spaces in this three-level residence.